carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 Not incluced, as they're not used through SCSS, are Carbon Icons, Grid and any other DOM related checks..

+## Please be helpful

+Before we start this project is a work in progress which deliberately outputs warnings when it comes accross a syntax that has not yet been catered for.
+If you see one of these warnings please raise an issue so that it can be addressed.

 ## Stylelint

 Before you can use this stylelint plugin you will need to install and configure stylelint.